thomas4f/mxbmrp/README.md

 ## Usage
  - Edit config.yaml according to the comments within the file.
  - Run mxbmrp.exe.
- - Enable the mxbmrp shader within ReShade.
+ - Ensure that the mxbmrp shader is enabled in ReShade.
  - Press CTRL + C to exit.

 *You only need to restart the program if you change its configuration.
 Restarting MX Bikes alone does not require a program restart.*